Fuel-Optimal Collision Avoidance Maneuvers in Long-Term Encounters with Station-Keeping Constraints: Results

 \section{Results}

-In this section, the method is applied to a \gls{leo} and a \gls{geo} scenario: the effect of different parameters and constraints is analyzed to determine how they affect the computed optimal \gls{cam} thrust profile.
-In particular, we will analyze the following factors: length of the \gls{ca} window, risk metric, maximum thrust, and inclusion of operational constraints (\gls{sk} and $\nabla\smd$).
+In this section, we study a \gls{leo}, a \gls{geo} and a \gls{heo} scenario: the effect of different parameters and constraints is analyzed to determine how they affect the computed optimal \gls{cam} thrust profile.
+In particular, we will analyze the following factors: risk metric, maximum thrust, and inclusion of operational constraints (\gls{sk} and $\nabla\smd$).
 The simulations are run with MATLAB r2022b on AMD Ryzen 9 6900HS @ 3.3GHz.
 The optimization is performed using MOSEK 10.0.24, which implements a state-of-the-art primal-dual interior point solver.
-The dynamics equations are propagated using the numerical propagator \gls{aida} \cite{Morselli2014High}, which implements all the relevant orbital perturbations, such as high-order gravitational harmonics (10 orders), third body attraction of the Sun and Moon, atmospheric drag with NRLMSISE-00 density model, and \gls{srp}.
+In all the considered test-cases, the nominal \gls{tca} is assumed to happen the 2nd of March 2015 at 06:00:00 A.M. .

-Despite the algorithm working with the control acceleration, it was chosen to display the corresponding $\dv$ in the figures, as it is an easier-to-understand quantity, and the mass loss due to the propulsion is neglected.
+Despite the algorithm working with a low-thrust formulation, i.e., integrating the control acceleration, it was chosen to display the corresponding $\dv$ in the figures, as it is an easier-to-understand quantity, and the mass loss due to the propulsion is neglected.
 The $\dv$ is obtained by integrating the acceleration over the time step: $\Delta\vec{v}_i = \Vec{u}_i\Delta t$.